Singers, this is your life.

 There is nothing better than standing in the spotlight and knowing that you’re doing your best!
 After all your years of vocal training and practice, it’s your time to shine.
 Enjoy your time on stage and always remember to have fun.

-1. Singing is emotional.
+1. Singing is emotional for you.

 Singing is one of the best ways to express yourself and let all your emotions out.
 Singing can make you feel better when you’re down in the dumps, or it can help you share your joy when you’re feeling great.
 One of the best reasons to sing is because it just feels good!